-In summary during the community engagement processes with our community the following themes resonated.

-- Recognition that the Shire was entering a growth stage in its development and it needed to position itself to enable the delivery of State and Federally funded high order infrastructure and services expected from a growth community. - Land use was seen as needing to be more diverse, catering for a wider range of demographic needs and higher in density to facilitate service delivery. - The community recognised a growing need for caring for an ageing population and is expecting the Shire to show leadership in ensuring aged accommodation and services are maintained and increased. - The community expressed its desire to see a range of community services that were targeted to the diverse needs and different demographic groups of the growing population. - The community voiced its desire to ensure growth is carefully guided in a manner that protects the deep cultural and environmental values held by the people who have lived in the Shire for a long time. - The history of the Shire is very important to its long term residents and the community is very proud of its environmental and cultural track record. - The community clearly indicated it wanted to provide local employment opportunities to its future local community to ensure economic prosperity and also to retain the younger demographics in the region through providing them with a broad range of recreational, educational and employment opportunities. - The youth and families of Kalamunda are competitive and highly value their sporting clubs and recreational activities. - Seniors are very active in the Shire and enjoy the many social activities the Shire provides in many of the community venues.
-This aspect of Kalamunda life must be enhanced in the future. - The community expressed its identity as being one that is immersed in the culture and arts, as well as a place of worship and a place for visitors to enjoy the many authentic tourist attractions, such as wineries. - The community wants a local government that is very transparent and flexible and willing to listen and work closely with its community.
-A 'can do" attitude is required by the Shire if it is to live up to the standards expected by an engaged community.
+Wha t Our Community Told Us nmary during the community engagement processes with our community the following is resonated.
+Recognition that the Shire was entering a growth stage in its development and it needed to position itself to enable the delivery of State and Federally funded high order infrastructure and services expected from a growth community.
+Land use was seen as needing to be more diverse, catering for a wider range of demographic needs and higher in density to facilitate service delivery.
+The community recognised a growing need for caring for an ageinp population and is expecting the Shire to show leadership in ensuring aged accommodation and services are maintained and increased.
+The community expressed its desire to see a range of community services that were targeted to the diverse needs and different demographic groups of the growing population.
+The community voiced its desire to ensure growth is carefully guided in a manner that protects the deep cultural and environmental values held by the people who have lived in the Shire for a long time.
+The history of the Shire is very important to its long term residents and the community is very proud of its environmental and cultural track record.
+The community clearly indicated it wanted to provide local employment opportunities to its future local community to ensure economic prosperity and also to retain the younger demographics in the region through providing them with a broad range of recreational, educational and employment opportunities.
+Seniors are very active in the Shire and enjoy the many social activities the Shire provides in many of the community venues.
+This aspect of Kalamunda life must be enhanced in the future.
+The community expressed its identity as being one that is immersed in the culture and arts, as well as a place of worship and a place for visitors to enjoy the many authentic tourist attractions, such as wineries. l n - ge